DevOps-MBSE/AaC/docs/source/project_documentation/dev_guide/language_api/modeling_inheritance.md

     :language: yaml
 ```

-We've defined a generic shape schema above.
-All shapes have a perimeter and area value, so the generic shape schema also has a perimeter and area field.
-Shapes which inherit from Shape will also inherit these fields.
+We've defined a generic `Shape` schema above.
+All shapes have a perimeter and area value, so the generic `Shape` schema also has a perimeter and area field.
+Shapes which inherit from `Shape` will also inherit these fields.
-Bellow, we will define other schema's which inherit from shape:
+Below, we will define other schemas which inherit from `Shape`:

 ```{eval-rst}
 .. literalinclude:: ../../../../../python/features/shapes/shapes.aac